$20 a Week for 10 Years: What Your Money Could Become

 | 10 years | $10,400 | $17,400 | +$7,000 |

 The hardest part is not the investing itself.
 It is sitting still during the bad years.
-The S&P 500 dropped about 37% in 2008 and roughly 19% in 2022.
+In the same NYU Stern series, the S&P 500 returned negative 36.55% in 2008 and negative 18.04% in 2022, dividends included.
 If you sold during those dips, you locked in losses.
 If you kept buying your $20 a week through the worst of it, you picked up shares at a discount.
 Every crash in history, so far, has been followed by a recovery.

 That does not mean it is guaranteed.
 But a century of data is a strong track record.